-How to choose your city bike
+How to choose your city bike?

-A city bike for your daily commutes
+A bike for your daily commutes

 These bikes will naturally favour comfort over performance.
 The primary goal isn't to break speed records on bike paths, so city bikes generally adopt a straight and comfortable position .
 Thus, you dominate the road and you can more easily analyse traffic, obstacles and dangers.